khaphan-github/enterprise-software-life-circle/packages/authentication/README.md

 # CQRS Authentication RBAC Module for NestJS
+# Hi!
+We are developing at full speed!
+Come back when we reach version ≥ 3.0.0.
 This module provides Role-Based Access Control (RBAC) authentication using CQRS in a NestJS application.
 It integrates with PostgreSQL and uses JWT for authentication.
 ## Features